Why pay by credit card?Paying with a credit card brings you many benefits – read our tips for payments and using your card.

 Strong identification protects payment

 Within the EU, the Payment Service Directive requires strong identification from the customer whenever account information or payment services are used.
-This means that you can safely enter your card details when using an online store.
+Strong identification applies to purchases paid using the debit or credit side of the card.

 After entering your card details, you’ll be automatically forwarded to OP’s identification service, for identification using Mobile key or your OP User ID.
 After identification, you can accept the payment and await delivery with peace of mind.